 Associating a musical excerpt with a symbol implies that children first must inhibit the surrounding stimuli so that they pay attention to the musical parameters of the excerpt presented.
 Identifying a musical excerpt by choosing between two excerpts or detecting one of three musical excerpts also calls on inhibition and working memory.

-Mazaam stands out from the other apps on the market by its use of a catalogue of classical music recordings.
+Mazaam stands out from the other apps on the market by its use of a catalogue of classical music recordings by great orchestras and soloists of international renown.

 Teaching of music theory and auditory training usually call on custom excerpts composed in MIDI format.
 However, the great works of the repertoire and real musical instruments have inestimable musical value for any child, musician or not.